Geri McClymont holds an MEd and has taught various subjects to students in grades K-12 for over twenty years.

 What Does Being Organized Look like for Middle School Students?

-- having a pencil box or pouch to keep all their writing tools (pencils, pens, highlighters, etc.) as well as other supplies they use regularly such as scissors and glue sticks
+- Having a pencil box or pouch to keep all their writing tools and other school supplies, such as glue sticks, highlighters and scissors.

 Organization Strategies to Equip Middle School Students for Success:

-- Intentionally teach students how to keep their locker free of clutter.
-Lockers are often very narrow which makes it difficult for students to keep their belongings organized.
+Lockers are often very narrow, which makes it difficult for students to keep their belongings organized.
 If lockers don’t have built-in shelves, introduce students to expandable locker shelves and hanging locker organizers, which give students considerable more space for their materials.
-Keep in mind that for many less privileged students, these add-ons may be commodities they can’t afford.
+Keep in mind that for less privileged students, these add-ons may be commodities they can’t afford.
 Does your school have a budget set aside to help meet the needs of underprivileged students?

 How Does Being Organized Help Students Be Successful?